SM Spirituality Media

 Definition

-The yoga of devotion — one of the four classical paths in Indian tradition, alongside karma yoga (action), jñāna yoga (knowledge) and rāja yoga (meditation).
-Bhakti practice routes spiritual realisation through the heart's love for a chosen form of the divine — Krishna, Rāma, the Goddess, or the formless beloved of the Sufis and Ramakrishna.
-Most Indian devotional life is some form of bhakti; in the West, it is most familiar through kīrtan, Hare Krishna chanting, and Ram Dass's lineage.
+Bhakti yoga is the yoga of devotion.
+It is one of the four classical paths in Indian tradition, alongside karma yoga (action), jñāna yoga (knowledge), and rāja yoga (meditation).
+Bhakti practice routes spiritual realisation through the heart's love for a chosen form of the divine: Krishna, Rāma, the Goddess, or the formless beloved described by mystics like Rāmakrishna.
+Most Indian devotional life is some form of bhakti.
+In the West it is best known through kīrtan, Hare Krishna chanting, and the lineage of Ram Dass§.

 written by editorial · revised continuously